Reykjavik - Golden Circle (241 km)

-Today, we will enjoy Iceland?s beautiful, natural landscape by traveling along the Golden Circle.
-Along the way, we will see Thingvellir National Park, the hot springs of Haukadalur, Geysir and the waterfall Gullfoss.
-Guests can choose to upgrade their day with activities like a trip to Langjokull glacier, snowmobile rides on the ice, an Icelandic horse ride or snorkeling at Silfra gorge.
-On the way back to Reykjavik, we will stop at the Blue Lagoon.
+Today, we will enjoy Iceland's beautiful, natural landscape by traveling along the Golden Circle.
+Along the way, we will see Thingvellir National Park, Geysir and the waterfall Gullfoss.
+Guests can choose to upgrade their day with an Icelandic horse ride.
+You will spend the evening in accommodation in the Golden Circle area..

 Golden Circle, ICELAND